bishopcurtisj/honeybee/docs/Questions.md

 Should Bayesian agents use the p-value of a given price as the probability of success in their geometric call?
 - Alternatively they could have a function that allows them to convert price to probability, and perhaps a Thompson sampler could explore different functions.

-Do Thompson agents need to be paired with a duplicate that does the opposite of their levers in order to determine the best lever to pull?

-Agents see simulations of trading and then have one round where they trade True rounds are weighted heavier than simulations

-Should Neural Networks and GA share the informed approach with Thompson?

 **Does giving the informed agents more repetitions than the uninformed agents allow prices to be locally constructive and have costly information?**
-- Cost function that scales cos t as extra repetitions are purchased
+- Cost function that scales cost as extra repetitions are purchased

 How should returns be calculated?
 Last trade price?
 Average trade price?
 Stick with dividends?
+- Average makes sense for now, but we will explore both.

 Neural Networks should train to predict what quantity to purchase given the price, in order to optimize the reward function (neg utility)

-**How should neural networks be approached?**
+~~**How should neural networks be approached?**
 - Training to predict the utility of each trade
 	- Spread could be calculated by setting risk aversion to a minimum required utility,
 	- Only requires trade information